frictionlessdata/datapackage/security/README.md

 allow for a security setting that stops your implementation from loading URL-based Resources.
 This could be done
 - via a setting switch (`insecure`/`default`) that allows the user of your library implementation to allow or disallow absolute file paths and URL-based Resource pointers
-- via a pluggable security filter that is applied as an incerceptor *before* loading any pointer-based Resources.
+- via a pluggable security filter that is applied as an interceptor *before* loading any pointer-based Resources.
 If you decide to use such a scheme, you SHOULD provide default implementations for a filter disallowing URL-based Resource and an insecure filter that allows loading of all Resources.